Solar Guide

 New York Solar Incentives

-Syracuse homeowners can significantly reduce solar installation costs through multiple solar incentives in New York available at federal and state levels.
+Syracuse homeowners can significantly reduce solar costs through multiple solar incentives in New York and federal programs.

-New York offers generous state programs including equipment tax credits, property tax exemptions, sales tax savings, and the NY-Sun rebate program that provides direct cash incentives.
+New York offers generous state incentives including equipment tax credits, property tax exemptions, and rebates through the NY-Sun program specifically for Syracuse residents.

 ---|---|---|---|